 Inexpensive, delicious and filled with nutrients, beans are a true superfood.
-With so many varieties to choose from, including black beans, black eyed peas, Cannellini beans, chickpeas, Navy beans, edamame, fava beans, lima beans and kidney beans, there is a bean for every taste, and all are loaded with healthy nutrients.
-For this reason, beans make a particularly satisfying ingredient for soup meals.
+With so many varieties to choose from, including black beans, black eyed peas, Cannellini beans, chickpeas, Navy beans, edamame, fava beans, lima beans and kidney beans, there is a bean for every taste, and all are loaded with healthy nutrients and makes it easy to detox your body naturally this way!

 Benefits of Beans: Hunger Prevention